JHSRobo/camera_stream/structure.md

 This document outlines the way that Jesuit High School's Robotics team handles camera feed.

-TL;DR: On our raspberry pi cameras, we pipe video to port 5000.
+**Too Long; Didn't Read:** On our raspberry pi cameras, we pipe video to port 5000.
 Our camera viewer software listens for these cameras, and captures the video from the camera's port 5000.
 See the diagram below.
 ![Image](./img/camera_diagram.png)

 NOTE: Topside refers to anything above the water's surface.
 There are 4 cameras in the above diagram, but that number can vary depending on implementation.